 The Fleet Assessment Service is available to all light-, medium- and heavy-duty fleet operators in Central Hudson's territory free of charge.
-Fleet managers can apply through the Joint Utilities' website or Central Hudson's program website.
+Fleet managers can apply through the Joint Utilities' website or program website.

 5.1.
 LIGHT-DUTY MAKE-READY PROGRAM